-Purpose of this Report
+Purpose of This Report

-The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Corporation's internal control or on compliance.
-This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Corporation's internal control and compliance.
+The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the entity's internal control or on compliance.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the entity's internal control and compliance.
 Accordingly, this communication is not suitable for any other purpose.

+Lea & Associates, Inc.

-Rea & Associates, Inc. New Philadelphia, Ohio
+Rea & Associates, Inc. New Philadelphia, Ohio May 30, 2023

-Kea & Associates, Inc.

-May 27, 2022